FernandoJoachin/70-preguntas-JS/README.md

 50. What are Promises?
 [Answer](https://youtu.be/TpoN3Ht6ZkE)
 51. What´s the diferrence between Spread Operator and Rest Operator?
 [Answer](https://youtu.be/NiW8C9ufKJM)
 52. What is async/await and How does it work?
 [Answer](https://youtu.be/naE8oVNygYY)
+53. what are default parameters?
+[Answer](https://youtu.be/9LuIGNiw8aw)
+54. What are wrapper objects?
+[Answer](https://youtu.be/6MJ3C1xWenw)